 The latest update to the WCAG, version 2.1, has now been launched.
-In this blog post, Alastair Campbell - our Director of Accessibility - looks at the practical testing and impact for teams using it.
+In this blog post, Alastair Campbell Co-Chair of W3C's Accessibility Guidelines Working Group and our Director of Accessibility - looks at the practical testing and impact for teams using it.

-Alastair CampbelI, Nomensa's Accessibility Director, explains what W3C’s web accessibility guidelines are and the best ways of using them.
+Alastair CampbelI, Nomensa's Accessibility Director and co chair of the W3C's Accessibility Guidelines working group explains what W3C’s web accessibility guidelines are and the best ways of using them.

 Making websites accessible without sacrificing aesthetics